Delta-Wye Transformer Connections: A Visual Guide

 The “Delta” Primary: The High Voltage Side

 The delta-connected primary is typically used on the high voltage side of the transformer.
 In this configuration, the three windings are connected in series to form a closed loop.
 Since there is no neutral connection, it only provides a single voltage level between any two of the three phases.
 This makes it efficient for transmitting power but less versatile for distribution within a building where multiple voltage types are needed.
-The delta configuration is also effective at trapping third-order harmonic currents, which can help improve power quality by preventing these distorting currents from traveling back up into the utility grid.
-It’s important not to confuse this standard delta with a high-leg delta system, which is a different four-wire configuration with its own unique properties and dangers.
+The delta configuration is also effective at circulating third-order harmonic currents within the delta, which keeps those triplen harmonics from flowing back into the utility system.
+It’s important not to confuse this standard delta with a high-leg delta system, which is a different four-wire configuration with its own unique properties and hazards.

 The “Wye” Secondary: Creating a Usable 480V/277V or 208V/120V System